- UCAS Code: G1L1

 This class will introduce you to the R computing environment.
 It'll enable you to use R to import data and perform statistical tests, allow you to understand the concept of an algorithm and what makes a good algorithm and will equip you for implementing simple algorithms in R.

-This class builds upon the macroeconomic foundations established in the first year Introduction to Economics class and both extends and deepens analysis.
-In particular, the class develops students' ability to use key macroeconomic models and critically assesses their validity in the context of UK and international economic history.
+The class builds upon the macroeconomic foundations established in the first year Economics class and both extends and deepens analysis.
+In particular this class will develop students’ ability to use key models used to analyse the determination of output in the short-run and in the medium-run.
+We will also cover some topics in the analysis of economic data including correlation and simple regression.

 Inference & Regression Modelling